Jussie Smollett’s Lawyer Mark Geragos Named As Avenatti’s Co-Conspirator

 Just when you thought a weird news day couldn’t possibly get any weirder, it’s being reported that the co-conspirator named in the indictment against lawyer Michael Avenatti on charges of attempting to extort over $20 million from Nike is none other than celebrity lawyer Mark Geragos.
-The New York Timesis reporting that Geragos was present at a meeting on March 19 in New York with Nike lawyers when Avenatti threatened to go public with damaging information just before an earnings call and amid the hyper-attention to sports that occurs during the NCAA basketball tournament.
+The New York Times is reporting that Geragos was present at a meeting on March 19 in New York with Nike lawyers when Avenatti threatened to go public with damaging information just before an earnings call and amid the hyper-attention to sports that occurs during the NCAA basketball tournament.

 According to court documents filed on Monday by prosecutors in Manhattan, Avenatti claimed a client of his, a former youth basketball coach had evidence that the shoe-making giant had secretly and improperly transferred funds to college recruits.
 The prosecutors allege that Avenatti and Geragos threatened to go public with the information and thus damage Nike’s reputation and hurt their bottom line if the company didn’t fork over $22.5 million.